How to spot respiratory tract infections in children

 Lower respiratory tract infections

-Infections that affect your child’s main airways and lungs are called lower respiratory tract infections.
-As well as the symptoms above they may have:
+Infections that affect your child’s main airways and lungs are called lower respiratory tract infections (chest infections).

 - coughing and vomiting with coughing